vinaybhajantri/Open-Design-Template/CODEofCONDUCT.md

 ## Reporting an incident

-Incidents that violate the Code of Conduct are extremely damaging to the {NAME}, and they will not be tolerated.
+Incidents that violate the Code of Conduct are extremely damaging to the Open Microwave, and they will not be tolerated.
 The silver lining is that, in many cases, these incidents present a chance for the offenders, and the teams at large, to grow, learn, and become better.

 > The following should be handled by a line manager who has been informed of the incident